-Literature in English seeks to create well-rounded learners who are equipped for the future.
+Literature in English seeks to nurture well-rounded learners who are equipped for the future.

-- Literature Night and Literature Afternoon, where students have opportunities to showcase their creative works
+- Literature Afternoon, where students have opportunities to showcase their creative works

-- Range of enrichment programmes, where students extend their knowledge beyond the classroom, going on literary trails and creating dramatic works for presentation to their peers
+- A range of enrichment programmes, where students extend their knowledge beyond the classroom, for example, going on literary trails and creating dramatic works for presentation to their peers

 - Talks by local and international authors and poets, and guest lectures by academics to deepen students’ contextual and literary appreciation